aaronpeikert/StenoGraphs.jl/docs/src/index.md

 @StenoGraph [a b] → c
 ```

-There are two desirable outcomes for multible edges on both sides, either elementwise edges or cross product.
-The single line arrow (`→`) means element wise and double line arrow (`⇒`) means crossproduct (don't tell anyone but for a single node on one side `→` is converted to `⇒` for convinience).
+There are two desirable outcomes for multible edges on both sides, either element-wise edges or cross product.
+The single line arrow (`→`) means element-wise and double line arrow (`⇒`) means crossproduct (don't tell anyone but for a single node on one side `→` is converted to `⇒` for convinience).

 ```@example 1
 @StenoGraph [a b] → [c d]